 But what if spiritual life is actually all critical?
 What if you need to endure to the end to be saved?
 What if being a Christian means working out your salvation with fear and trembling?
 Orthodoxy provides a full-bodied, full-souled spiritual life that assumes that everything you do as a Christian makes you either more like God or less like Him, and because becoming like God is what salvation consists of, that means that everything you do is critical.
 You haven’t “arrived” in this life.
 You should be moral and you should be evangelistic not because they get you bigger rewards in Heaven but because those things are part of what it means to cooperate with God so that you can be saved.

 3. Orthodoxy gives me a way to see and touch God physically.

-The Son of God became the Son of Mary, and that means that He became visible and touchable.
-In Orthodoxy, the implications of the doctrine of the Incarnation are that the divine presence — holiness — actually becomes present in the material world.
-Now, one can argue that that presence is uniquely present only in one physical place — the human body of Jesus — or one can be consistent and see how holiness shows forth in lots of other physical places both in the Bible and in subsequent Christian history.
+The Son of God became the Son of Mary, and that means that He became visible and touchable in a truly material way.
+In Orthodoxy, the implications of the doctrine of the Incarnation are that the divine presence — holiness — actually becomes present in and alters the material world.
+Now, one can argue that that presence is uniquely present only in one physical place — the material human body of Jesus — or one can be consistent and see how holiness shows forth in lots of other physical places both in the Bible and in subsequent Christian history.
 Saints’ bones, apostles’ shadows and even handkerchiefs touched by apostles have all showed forth the power of God.